Learning Contact Dynamics through Touching: Action-conditional Graph Neural Networks for Robotic Peg Insertion: EXPERIMENT

 \subsection{Simulation experiment}

-\paragraph{Data collection and training} We build a Mujoco simulation that mirrors our real-world setup: a UR10e robot with a primitive tool mounted on its end effector (see Fig.~\ref{fig:robot_train_task}).
+\paragraph{Data collection and training} We build a MuJoCo simulation that mirrors our real-world setup: a UR10e robot with a primitive tool mounted on its end effector (see Fig.~\ref{fig:robot_train_task}).
 During data collection, tool shapes are randomly chosen from three primitives (triangle, square, and hexagon).
 To diversify the training scene, three to six box obstacles of varying dimensions are placed and fixed on the table.
 The robot is driven by an impedance controller\footnote{Controller provided by robosuite\cite{journals/corr/abs-2009-12293}.}, which accepts operational-space positional and rotational displacements as control targets; control signals are random splines generated at the start of each episode.
 Each episode comprises 400 control steps, each subdivided into 25 simulation sub-steps.
 We sample 500k steps for training and 25k for validation.
-The model is trained for 125k optimization steps with a batch size of 1028, and a learning rate decaying from \num{1e-3} to \num{1e-4} following\cite{conf/iclr/AllenRL0SBP23}. \paragraph{Evaluation} We aim to assess whether the trained model enables effective model-based control in contact-rich manipulation tasks, specifically peg insertion.
-For this task, we use the same UR10e robot and impedance controller as during data collection, mounting one of the 4 tool shapes on the robot's end effector: triangle, square, hexagon, or circle.
-A matching slot with a nominal clearance of 5mm is fixed on the table (see Fig.~\ref{fig:robot_train_task}).
-To evaluate the generalization to unseen geometries, the circle tool paired with a square slot is added, which were both excluded from the training set.
-The initial tool pose is randomly sampled near the slot.
-A trial is considered successful when the distance between the tool tip and slot bottom is less than 2$\,\mathrm{mm}$.
-We solve the task using a model-predictive-control (MPC) agent with the trained model.
-As a baseline, we use the same MPC agent but replace the learned model with Mujoco XLA (MJX\footnote{MJX is an official JAX-based re-implementation of the Mujoco physics simulator, focusing on massive parallel simulation on acceleration hardware such as GPU; although its simulation outcomes are not identical to the original Mujoco, they closely match for the task considered in this work.
-We use MJX within the Brax library\cite{journals/corr/abs-2106-13281}; and also integrate our pipeline with the Brax API to enable seamless switch between MJX and Act-FIGNet.}) as the dynamics model.
-The objective function for the trajectory optimization is defined as the exponential of the negative Euclidean distance (in meters) between the tool tip and the target position $\Delta\bm{p}_t$; and the exponential of the negative rotation difference $\Delta\bm{\theta}_t$.
-A final reward of 10 is added when the distance falls below the threshold $\epsilon$ (0.002$\,\mathrm{m}$):
+The model is trained for 125k optimization steps with a batch size of 1028, and a decaying learning rate as in~\cite{conf/iclr/AllenRL0SBP23}. \paragraph{Evaluation} We evaluate the model's effectiveness for model-based control on a peg insertion task.
+Since prediction accuracy is not the sole factor for successful control, we isolate the model's performance from the influence of controller design by benchmarking it against the ground truth dynamics model, which is only accessible in simulation.
+Specifically, we use a sampling-based MPC agent, testing it first with the trained model, then with a baseline ground truth dynamics model provided by MJX\footnote{MJX is an official JAX-based re-implementation of the MuJoCo physics simulator, focusing on massive parallel simulation on acceleration hardware (GPU); although its simulation outcomes are not identical to the original MuJoCo, they closely match for the task considered in this work.
+We use MJX within the Brax library~\cite{journals/corr/abs-2106-13281}; and also integrate our pipeline with the Brax API to enable seamless switch between MJX and Act-FIGNet.}.\\